How to improve fan interaction

 With so many releases and gigs every week it is hard to make a lasting impression online.
 Fans get huge amounts of content through socials about new singles, festivals, and shows, your impression needs to stick.

-Engage with fans, keep them interested in you and make them stick around.
+Engage with loyal fans, keep them interested in you and make them stick around.

 The importance of social media

-Social media allows artists to follow their fans and get in touch on a personal level.
+Social media platforms allow artists to follow their fans and get in touch on a personal level.
 Social media is used for promoting and automating communication between artists and fans.